Trident TR-1 Trigull: Design and development

 The Trigull was designed as an improved and updated Republic RC-3 Seabee.
 It features a cantilever high-wing, a four to six seat enclosed cabin, retractable tricycle landing gear and a single engine in pusher configuration.

 The aircraft is made from aluminum sheet with the forward cabin made from fibreglass.
 Its 41.8 ft span wing employs a NACA 23015 R-4 airfoil, has an area of 245.2 sqft and flaps.
 Standard engines available were initially intended to be the Continental Tiara 6-285 285 hp and Tiara 6-320 320 hp four-stroke powerplants.
 Later the 300 hp Lycoming IO-540-M1A5D and turbocharged 340 hp Lycoming TIO-540-J2BD were used.

 The design incorporates some innovative features, including wing tip floats that retract into the wing tips and provide additional wing area and lift, a nose wheel that retracts into the nose to act as a bumper for mooring on water, and drooping ailerons.

 The Trigull was specifically designed to compete with the Republic RC-3 Seabee, Lake Buccaneer and the SIAI-Marchetti FN.333 Riviera.

 Trident Aircraft was founded in February 1970 to develop the TR-1.
 The aircraft first flight was on 5 August 1973, with the second prototype first flying on 2 July 1976.
 The TR-1 Trigull 285 model's Canadian Transport Canada aircraft certification was completed on 28 October 1976 with US Federal Aviation Administration certification following on 16 December 1976.
 Series production was to commence in the early 1980s, and orders were received for 43 aircraft, plus 23 options.
 The project received technical assistance from both Canadair and Grumman Aerospace Corporation.
 Despite financial assistance from the federal government's Ministry of Industry, Trade and Commerce and the provincial government's British Columbia Development Corporation, the company ran out of capital and ceased operations in 1980.

 Although intended for series production, only three prototypes were ever built by Trident.
 Two were registered and flown, CF-TRI (later C-FTRI) and C-GATE, while the third was an engineering test airframe.

 The type certificate has been held by Viking Air of Sidney, British Columbia since 2006.
 Viking Air also owns the two remaining prototype aircraft.
 In 2003 Viking Air indicated an interest in producing the Trigull as a turbine-powered amphibian, with a price at that time estimated at US$400,000, but since then no further news has been released.
+On 1 August 2024, the type certificate was transferred from Viking Air to De Havilland Canada.